Grim Rider's Websites

 Who is Grim?

-I have been riding bikes for around 28 years, over half my life.
-In that time I have owned over 20 bikes, including a Yamaha YB100, Suzuki GSXR750.
-BMW K1200RS and five BMW Boxer twins.
+I have been riding bikes for around 32 years.
+In that time I have owned over 25 bikes, including a Yamaha YB100, Suzuki GSXR750.
+BMW K1200RS and six BMW Boxer twins.
 I covered over 100,000 miles on two of those - a BMW R100RS and a Yamaha FJ1200 and have just reached that milestone on my current BMW R1150GS.
 I worked as a motorcycle courier for two years in the mid-80s and then as Sales & Workshop Manager of a Honda & Suzuki dealers before eventually becoming a teacher.

 In November 2008 I had a serious motorcycle accident on a Yamaha TX750 which left me with a titanium rod holding my right femur together and I might have lost my leg but for the Air Ambulance.
 It was while recuperating that I came up with the idea for Grim Riders, with the aim of raising money to support the work of the Air Ambulance, which receives no money from the government nor any national lottery funding.
 Many thanks to all of you who continue to support this initiative as we have together raised over £7000.